Chinese Pantry Essentials 🌶 Your Complete Guide to Getting Started

 Want to make Chinese food at home but doesn’t know where to start?

 These five Chinese kitchen essentials will get you started in no time.

-There seems to be a misconception out there that Chinese food is super complicated and difficult to replicate at home.
+There seems to be a misconception out there that Chinese food is filled with MSG and super difficult to replicate at home.